Chess in Schools: Greek Chess Federation’s national initiative

 Share this post:

-To support this growth, the Federation established a Teachers’ Training Committee in 2025, working closely with the School Chess Committee.
-Its goal is to equip educators across Greece with the knowledge and tools needed to teach chess both in schools and in after-school clubs, creating a strong foundation for future generations of students.
+To support this growth, the Federation took a decisive next step last year by establishing the Teachers’ Training Committee.
+Its mission is both clear and far-reaching: to equip educators throughout Greece with the knowledge and tools required to teach chess effectively, not only within the Skills Labs but also in after-school clubs, creating a strong foundation for future generations of students.

 This outreach continues through the new “Chess Bridges” initiative, which aims to include more islands as well as remote mountainous regions of mainland Greece, using chess as a shared language among communities.